IgorDouven/COVID.jl/README.md

 2. undercapacity of critical care;
 3. suppression of social (and consequently economic) activity.

-Each proposed solution is scored in light of these criteria on five consecutive runs of `numb_updates` units of time.
-The best proposals are selected for the next generation, which consists of them and the offspring they are allowed to have.
+Each agent (i.e., proposed solution) is scored in light of these criteria on five consecutive runs of `numb_updates` units of time.
+The fittest agents are selected for the next generation, which consists of them and the offspring they are allowed to have (a parent population of _N_ agents will bring forth _N_ children).

 Evolutionary algorithms are computationally costly, so it is recommend to make full use of parallel computing (which is easy to do in Julia).
-The following runs the NSGA-II algorithm for 15 generations, starting with a parent population of 24 (meaning that a generation will consist of 48 agents, i.e., solutions), and the tests are conducted on the basis of 150 updates:
+The following runs the NSGA-II algorithm for 15 generations, starting with a parent population of 24 (meaning that a generation&mdash;parents + children&mdash;will consist of 48 agents), and the tests are conducted on the basis of 150 updates:

 ```julia
 using Distributed